 Single-cell proteomics by mass-spectrometryCellular heterogeneity is important to biological processes, including cancer and development.
 However, proteome heterogeneity is largely unexplored because of the limitations of existing methods for quantifying protein levels in single cells.
 To alleviate these limitations, our laboratory developed Single Cell ProtEomics by Mass Spectrometry (SCoPE-MS), and validated its ability to identify distinct human cancer cell types based on their proteomes.
 To further advance single-cell protein analysis, we developed SCoPE2.

 SCoPE2 introduced automated and miniaturized sample preparation that substantially lowers cost and hands-on time.
 It uses data-driven analytics to optimize instrument parameters for sampling more ion copies per protein, thus supporting quantification with improved count statistics.
 Furthermore, SCoPE2 uses peptide identification enhanced by incorporating retention time information within a principled framework, DART-ID.

-SCoPE2 enables scalable, robust and affordable quantification of about 1,000 proteins per single cell, and over 3,000 proteins across many cells.
-This coverage is achieved with 1 hour of analysis time per SCoPE2 set (about 15 min / cell), which allowed us to analyze hundreds of cells on a single instrument in a couple of days.
+SCoPE2 enables scalable, robust and affordable quantification of about 1,000 proteins per single cell, and about 3,000 proteins across many cells.
+This coverage is achieved with 90 min of analysis time per SCoPE2 set (about 6 min / cell), which allowed us to analyze hundreds of cells on a single instrument in a couple of days.
 Importantly, SCoPE2 succeeded in delivering and quantifying hundreds of ion copies from most detected proteins.
 This observation strongly supports the feasibility of single-cell LC-MS/MS protein quantification without amplification.

 This research is funded by an iAward from Sanofi and an award from CZI seed networks.